Biggest post-draft concerns for every NFL team

 That pass-rush thing I said about the Colts.

 It's not a completely uncommon problem, this pass-rush issue.
 But the Lions' whole 2016 season was built on fourth-quarter miracles.
-And the better way to handle the fourth quarter than counting on Matthew Stafford miracles is to fund guys to make life miserable for Aaron Rodgers and your opposing quarterbacks.
-The Lions didn't address pass-rush in the draft and will rely on Ezekiel Ansah and a Kerry Hyder encore.
+And the better way to handle the fourth quarter than counting on Matthew Stafford miracles is to fund guys to make life miserable for Aaron Rodgers and other opposing quarterbacks.
+The Lions didn't address pass rush in the draft and will rely on Ezekiel Ansah and a Kerry Hyder encore.
 And, I guess, miracles.

 Full draft class | Unanswered question: Can Golladay be the No. 3 receiver?